aalm/bbs-fw_wiki/Configuration-Tool.md

 This is the % of max current that will be feed to the motor when max throttle is applied.
 Only applies to throttle assist levels.

+**Max Cadence**
+This parameter controls how fast the pedals are allowed to spin.
+Max cadence for BBSHD is around 150rpm.
+This parameter was called "speed"
+in the original Bafang firmware.

 **Max Speed**
 This is the % of max configured road speed for this assist level.
 Going faster than this will reduce motor power.

-_**NOTE:**_
-This is road speed limiting and not PAS cadence rpm limiting as in original Bafang firmware.
-Limiting PAS cadence rpm is currently not supported but if there is demand it can be added.
+Example: If global max speed is configured to 100km/h and this is
+configured to 25% then max speed is 25km/h.

 **Operation Mode Toggle**